Zeta functions in higher Teichmuller theory: Representations and zeta functions

 which contain Fuchsian representations.
 These are called \emph{Hitchin components}.
 When $d$ is odd there is a single Hitchin component but when $d$ is even there are two Hitchin components (corresponding to $\mathcal T(V)$ and $\mathcal T'(V)$ having distinct images). \end{definition}

 The study of representations in the Hitchin component has proved particularly fruitful.
-Hitchin originally described the properties of the Hitchin component \cite{Hitchin87} (see also \cite{Goldman88}), but more recently the dynamics of the individual representations in the component have attracted attention (see, for example, the survey \cite{kassel}).
+Hitchin studied the connected components as in Definition \ref{def:hitchin_component}, proving that they were each diffeomorphic to $\mathbb R^{(2g-2)(d^2-1)}$, where $\Gamma$ is the fundamental group of a surface of genus $g \ge 2$ \cite{Hitchin87}, and further work of Goldman \cite{Goldman88} began to describe their role in parametrising geometric structures on surfaces.
+Labourie \cite{labour} showed that the Hitchin components consist entirely of discrete and faithful representations.
+More recently the dynamics of the individual representations in the component have attracted attention (see, for example, the survey \cite{kassel}).